October 1, 2021

 • Have your friends started avoiding you because they don't want to hear anymore about your "new product or service"?

 When you take actions like the ones described above, you hand over any leverage or power you had at the beginning of the interaction to the person you're trying to convince.
-Running your business becomes stressful, because the person you're talking to holds your future in their hands, and they know it.

 When you don't have a clue who your ideal customers are, (the people you should be talking to), you go into the interaction with no confidence.
 You are basing your interaction on a hope that this person is the right person.
 The right person that will give you a sale.